-Brian is also the head of the Acting for Film, Televison, Voice Over, and Commercials (FTVC) program at Pace University’s School of Performing Arts – a new 4-year BFA program that trains students to act in stories created for the camera and microphone based media and produces original content in the form of commissioned short films, web series, and pilots.
+Brian is an asst. professor at Pace University’s School of Performing Arts where he created the Acting for Film, Televison, Voice Over, and Commercials (FTVC) program – a new 4-year BFA program that trains students to act in stories created for the camera and microphone based media and produces original content in the form of commissioned short films, web series, and pilots.